jakwuh/webtip/Readme.md

-# Daily tip
+# Web tip

-#### Subscribe to our [Telegram channel](https://t.me/dailytip) to get daily updates
+#### Subscribe to our [Telegram channel](https://t.me/webtip) to get updates

-*tldr; A tip a day.
-JS & related.*
+*tldr; Blog.
+Web & related.*

 Hi!
-My name is James Akwuh and I've started this project to hit a range of professional and personal aims at once (which I will cover as soon as I will reach a number of 100 tips).
-Until then you are welcome to check out this repo every day for a new tip about JS and related topics.
+My name is James Akwuh and I've started this project to hit a range of professional and personal aims at once.
+You are welcome to follow the project for new tips about Web and related topics.
 Hope, you will find it helpful.

 ### Table of contents: